vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 :::tip

-Check that the authentication has happened successfuly by opening a `Terminal` window and typing
+Check that the authentication was successful by opening a `Terminal` window and typing
 ```bash=
 rucio whoami
 ```